Boerhavia coccinea

-Boerhavia coccinea is a species of flowering plant in the four o'clock family which is known by many common names, including scarlet spiderling, red boerhavia, and in Spanish, hierba del cancer and hierba de la hormiga.
+Boerhavia coccinea is a species of flowering plant in the four o'clock family which is known by many common names, including tar vine scarlet spiderling and red boerhavia.

-This is a widespread plant, whose native range is not certain, but probably includes the southwestern United States and parts of Mexico.
-It is present across the southeastern United States, where it may be naturalized.
-It is also present in Africa, Asia, Australia, and South America.
-It is present on many Pacific islands, including the Hawaiian Islands, where it is an invasive species and a noxious weed.
+Description

 This plant grows in a wide variety of habitats, including disturbed areas as a common roadside weed.
 It is a low-lying, sprawling perennial herb producing reaching stems which can exceed a meter in length.
 The stems are somewhat hairy and sticky with glands.
 The generally oval-shaped leaves are held on short petioles.
 They are wavy along the edges and may have reddish margins.
 The inflorescence is a small head of tiny frilly flowers, each just a few millimeters long.
 The flowers are often bright scarlet to red-violet in color but can be shades of pink, yellow, or white.

+Native range

+The native range of the species is uncertain.
+It is considered to be native to the Americas, Africa, the Arabian Peninsular, the Indian sub-continent and parts of Australia.
+Some data suggests the species originated in an area between the southern USA and northern South America and introduced to other parts of the world by human activity.

+The species' range in Australia has expanded under human activity.
+In Africa, B. coccinea has been found in Uganda, Kenya, and Tanzania.
+The uncertainty concerning the native range is exacerbated by the difficulty of distinguishing species within the B. diffusa-B. coccinea complex.

+Invasiveness

+The plant exists in many parts of the world and some sources consider it an invasive species in most.
+The species' range in Australia has expanded under human activity.

+Perhaps the most well-known instance of the plant's naturalization is the southeastern United States.
+A few distant locations of invasion include Hawaii and a few Asian countries.
+In Asia, specifically in Taiwan, B. coccinea is found among other weeds on the sides of roads, in lawns, and along bodies of water.
+Globally, the plant tends to live near large bodies of water.

 Uses

+The plant has historically been used for its medicinal properties.

 The leaves and roots of B. coccinea are used medicinally in countries including Cameroon, Ethiopia, Namibia, Nigeria, Tanzania, Mexico, Brazil, Argentina, and Paraguay.
+In traditional Mexican Medicine, B. coccinea has been used to treat conditions such as diarrhea and dysentery.
+The plant is usually used medicinally to treat pain and inflammation because of its anti-inflammatory and antinociceptive properties.
+The chemical explanation for these properties is an active topic of research.
 It is also eaten by humans and used as animal feed.
 A flour can be made from its seeds.

+As a weed

+Even in places where the plant is native, such as Sonora, Mexico, the weed is often found competing with important crops.